7 minute read

 NED is part of the natural language pipeline that begins with recognition and ends with named entity linking (NEL).

-Applications are programmed to look for named entities in text, identify them, and assign a category to them.
+Applications are programmed to look for named entities in text, identify them, and assign them a category.

 Software links the text to a node in a knowledge base that references the specific named entity.